-This section presents a review of the decisions in the Eleventh Circuit to determine the program options the County may employ to address the identified disparity detailed in the Disparity Study and any concerns related to the effectiveness of the County's existing SBE program.
+This section presents a review of the decisions in the Eleventh Circuit to determine the program options the County may employ to address the disparity documented in the Study and any concerns related to the effectiveness of the County's existing SBE program.
 The County's current SBE program evolved from an M/WBE program, which was replaced in 2002 when M/WBEs achieved parity in the award of the County's contracts.
-The disparity analysis, detailed in Chapter 7: Prime Contract Disparity Analysis and Chapter 8: Subcontract Disparity Analysis, found that M/WBEs were statistically significantly underutilized in the award of the County's prime and subcontracts.
+The disparity analysis, detailed in Chapter 7: Prime Contract Disparity Analysis and Chapter 8: Subcontract Disparity Analysis, found that M/WBEs were underutilized in the award of the County's prime and subcontracts at a statistically significant level.

 The Eleventh Circuit has consistently held that there is a compelling governmental interest in remedying documented disparity.
 Since 1994, courts in the Eleventh Circuit have reviewed several challenges to M/WBE programs promulgated by the state of Florida and its local governments.
-The courts have consistently found that racial and gender classifications used to remedy documented disparity are consistent with the standard set forth in City of Richmond v.
+The court has consistently found that racial and gender classifications used to remedy documented disparity are consistent with the standard set forth in City of Richmond v.
 J.A.
-Croson.
-436 The courts have also abided by Croson's requirement that a government's race-conscious program must establish a factual predicate with statistical evidence of discrimination and narrowly tailor the program's race-conscious remedies to the statistical findings.
+Croson.437 The court has also abided by Croson's requirement that a government's race-conscious program must be predicated on statistical evidence of discrimination and the program's race-conscious remedies must be narrowly tailored to the statistical findings of the disparity study.